vishnugt/never_away/README.md

-Makes sure your PC isn't automatically locked when left unattended
+This script makes sure your PC isn't automatically locked when left unattended

 Install the dependencies by running
 ```